Ana Ivanovic

-Ana Schweinsteiger (née Ivanovic; born 6 November 1987), is a Serbian former professional tennis player.
-She became the world No. 1 in 2008 after she won the 2008 French Open, and held the top ranking for a total of 12 weeks.
-She was also the runner-up at the 2007 French Open and the 2008 Australian Open, losing to Justine Henin and Maria Sharapova respectively.
-She qualified for the year-end WTA Tour Championships three times, in 2007, 2008 and 2014 and won the year-end WTA Tournament of Champions twice, in 2010 and 2011.
+Ana Schweinsteiger (née Ivanovic; born 6 November 1987) is a Serbian former professional tennis player.
+She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 12 weeks.
+Ivanovic won 15 WTA Tour-level singles titles, including a major at the 2008 French Open.
+She was also the runner-up at the 2007 French Open and the 2008 Australian Open.
+Ivanovic qualified for the year-end WTA Tour Championships three times, in 2007, 2008 and 2014, and won the year-end WTA Tournament of Champions twice, in 2010 and 2011.

-Ivanovic won 15 WTA Tour singles titles, and one Grand Slam singles title, the French Open in 2008.
-Additionally during this time, she earned over $15.5 million in prize money, which is the 25th highest in the all-time rankings.
-In June 2011, she was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time and was also included on the list of "Top 100 Greatest Players Ever" (male and female combined) by reporter Matthew Cronin.

-Her breakthrough came at the 2004 Zurich Open, where she qualified and was narrowly beaten by Venus Williams in the second round in two tiebreak sets.
+Ivanovic's breakthrough came at the 2004 Zurich Open, where she qualified and was narrowly beaten by Venus Williams in the second round in two tiebreak sets.
 By the age of 18, Ivanovic had already defeated established players such as Svetlana Kuznetsova, Nadia Petrova, Vera Zvonareva and Amélie Mauresmo.
-Ivanovic was known for her aggressive style of play and impressive forehand, described by Petrova as "the best out there."

 Ivanovic's struggles after winning the 2008 French Open were well documented.
-After that victory, she was overwhelmed by attention and endured an ongoing period of reduced success, failing to make a Grand Slam quarterfinal in her subsequent 17 Grand Slam tournaments, and dropping as low as No. 65 in the rankings during July 2010.
-In 2012, Ivanovic reached her first Grand Slam quarterfinal since her French Open victory at the 2012 US Open, thereby achieving the feat of reaching the quarterfinals at all four Grand Slam tournaments, and finished with a year-end top 15 ranking for the first time since 2008.
+After that victory, she was overwhelmed by attention, and was unable to repeat her French Open success, failing to reach a major quarterfinal in her subsequent 17 appearances, and dropping as low as No. 65 in the rankings in July 2010.
+In 2012, Ivanovic reached her first major quarterfinal since her French Open title at the 2012 US Open, thereby achieving the feat of reaching the quarterfinals at all four majors, and finished with a year-end top 15 ranking for the first time since 2008.
 In 2014, Ivanovic enjoyed a resurgence, beginning with her victory in the Auckland Open, her first singles title in over two years, before going on to win the Monterrey Open, Aegon Classic and the Pan Pacific Open.
 She qualified for competition in the WTA Tour Championships and secured a year-end ranking of No. 5, signifying her return to the world's elite.
 In 2015, Ivanovic made it to the semifinals of a major for the first time in seven years at the French Open.
 In late December 2016, she announced her retirement, citing being no longer able to perform to a high standard as a major factor.

+Ivanovic was known for her aggressive style of play and impressive forehand, described by Nadia Petrova as "the best out there."
+She earned over $15.5 million in prize money, which is the 39th-highest in the all-time rankings.
+In June 2011, she was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time and was also included on the list of "Top 100 Greatest Players Ever" (male and female combined) by reporter Matthew Cronin.